 If you want a well-versed powder jar collection, seeking out older examples is a must.
-Those made of cut glass and other types Victorian glass are all quite collectible.
+Those made of cut glass and other types of Victorian glass are all quite collectible.
 Antique powder jars are valued based on the material, styling, color, rarity, and desirability.

 For instance, most all Wavecrest jars from the Victorian era sell for $150 or more.
 A heavy clear glass jar with a highly decorative sterling lid might bring $200-300, especially those marked Tiffany & Co.
 Most quality cut glass jars will sell for $100 or more.

 Affordable Powder Jar Alternatives

 If that's a little more than you're willing to shell out for a decorative item, look for the simpler styles still around here and there.
 Jars topped with celluloid lids remain affordably priced at less than $30 apiece.
 Some other Depression glass jars in green, pink, and even black, in common-yet-attractive styles can be located for very reasonable prices, too.
 All these jars mix right in with any bedroom or bathroom decor when the color and styling are just right.

 Another affordable choice is milk glass.
 Most milk glass powder jars, even those dating back to the early 1900s, are reasonably priced in antique shops.
 Some have matching perfume bottles and other pieces as part of a larger dresser set as well.
 These can actually be quite charming when grouped together.